Curtis Senior High School

 Curtis Senior High School is a public high school located in University Place, Washington.
 Curtis Senior High School is a part of the University Place School District and the only high school in the district.

 The University Place school district includes most of University Place and portions of Fircrest and Tacoma.

 History

 The school's namesake comes from the former UPSD Superintendent George R. Curtis.
 The school opened in 1957 as a joint junior-senior high school at the corner of 40th and Grandview.
-In 1969, a high school facility was built about 500 yards east of the junior high that then extended up 40th Street.
-After this, the original site became just a junior high school.
+In 1962, a high school facility was built about 500 yards east of the junior high that then extended up 40th Street.
+This separated the schools from 8th-9th grade for the junior high and 10th-12th grade for the senior high school.
+And after this, the original site became just a junior high school.
 In 2009, the original junior high was torn down and a new facility was built about 400 yards northeast of that site.

 Academics

-Curtis Senior High School offers Advanced Placement classes.
-The school also offers a Running Start program for juniors and seniors to take classes at local colleges.
+Curtis Senior High School has both Advanced Placement classes and core classes for students.
+The school also offers Running Start, collaborating with Tacoma Community College, a program for Juniors and Seniors by taking classes to gain college credit while in high school.